 Yes, it’s newer.
 But that doesn’t mean it’s better.

 You see, craftsmanship and pride used to count for something in the homebuilding industry.
-There were many more local builders, but the industry, much like the fast food industry, has consolidated and turned it into a factory-like process that puts a premium on speed and keeping labor and material costs down.
+There were many more local builders, but the industry, much like the fast food industry, has consolidated and turned it into a factory-like process that puts a premium on speed and keeping labor and material costs down in order to boost profit margins (usually for publicly traded homebuilders).

-I’ll never forget walking into a pair of houses built in 2007 that both had huge foundation cracks running from the top to the bottom of the basement wall.
-2007!
+I’ll never forget walking into a pair of houses built 2 years before I saw them that both had huge foundation cracks running from the top to the bottom of the basement wall.
+Just 2 years!
 Most builders these days don’t care about getting the job done right.
 They just care about getting it done as cheaply and quickly as possible.

 5. The Pride